 Dapr supports both strong consistency and eventual consistency, with eventual consistency as the default behavior.

-When strong consistency is used, Dapr waits for all replicas (or designated quorums) to acknowledge before it acknowledges a write request.
-When eventual consistency is used, Dapr returns as soon as the write request is accepted by the underlying data store, even if this is a single replica.
+- Eventual consistency: Dapr returns as soon as the write request is accepted by the underlying data store, even if this is a single replica.

 Read the API reference to learn how to set consistency options.

 State store components may maintain and manipulate data differently, depending on the content type.
 Dapr supports passing content type in state management API as part of request metadata.

 Setting the content type is optional, and the component decides whether to make use of it.
 Dapr only provides the means of passing this information to the component.

 - With the HTTP API: Set content type via URL query parameter